AVG has a strong start out of the gates thanks to its easy-to-use free version, plus there are plenty of reasons to pay for the premium version.

 AVG antivirus is one of the best services to start with for a truly free antivirus version.
 From there, paying a comparatively reasonable fee for AVG comes with a reliable and fully featured offering.

 I like how simplified AVG is in its approach to pricing, unlike the feeling that there’s at least one more plan than needed from McAfee and Norton.
 It starts with AVG AntiVirus Free, available on Windows, MacOS, Android, or iOS devices.

 If you want to pay, AVG Internet Security starts at $59.99 per year for one PC or Mac device before reverting to a $94.99 typical annual fee.
 Alternatively, pay $79.99 for the first year and $115.99 for each subsequent year for AVG Internet Security which protects up to 10 devices.
 There’s also AVG Ultimate for the same $79.99 first-year price (and protection for up to 10 devices), which comes with AVG TuneUp and AVG Secure VPN, but it jumps noticeably to $167.99 per year thereafter.

 AVG also has a 30-day money-back guarantee.

 The AVG features you have access to depend on which version you’re using, but all do the all-important task of blocking viruses and malware as well as protecting against ransomware (including the free version).
 Whether you opt for protecting one device or 10 (PC, Mac, iOS, Android), AVG Internet Security has these three additional features:

 - Verify WiFi network security

 - Secure against phishing sites

-AVG Ultimate protects 10 devices and includes all of the features above, alongside AVG TuneUp, which frees up space and tunes performance, and AVG Secure VPN.
+AVG Ultimate protects 10 devices and includes all of the features above, alongside AVG TuneUp, which frees up space and refines performance, and AVG Secure VPN.